 - Unlock it by entering Passwords or Pin

-- Go to Tab setting
+- Go to the Tab setting

 - Locate Data usage.

 The steps above will lead you to a window where all apps match their data usage.
 If you find an app that you doubt, then uninstall it immediately.
-To uninstall an app, you can long-press on it then release and a small message will pop up ‘Uninstall’?
+To uninstall an app, you can long-press on it and then release and a small message will pop up ‘Uninstall’?
 Tap on it, and the app will disappear.